ibm-cloud-docs/discovery/using.md

 - Query expansion is only available for private collections.
 - Only one query expansion list can be uploaded per collection; if a second expansion list is uploaded, it will replace the first.
 - Each query expansion list is limited to 500 `expanded_terms`.
+All terms should be lowercase.
+Lowercase terms will expand to uppercase.
 - The query expansion list must be written in JSON.
 - To disable query expansion, delete the query expansion list.
 - You cannot currently upload or delete a query expansion list using the {{site.data.keyword.discoveryshort}} tooling; it must be done using the {{site.data.keyword.discoveryshort}} API.